Projective reconstruction in algebraic vision: Abstract

 \section{Abstract}

 We discuss the geometry of rational maps from a projective space of an arbitrary dimension to the product of projective spaces of lower dimensions induced by linear projections.
-In particular, we give a purely algebro-geometric proof of the projective reconstruction theorem by Hartley and Schaffalitzky \cite{Hartley2009}.
+In particular, we give an algebro-geometric variant of the projective reconstruction theorem by Hartley and Schaffalitzky \cite{Hartley2009}.